semrush/intergalactic/website/docs/components/filter-trigger/filter-trigger-api.md

 @## LinkTrigger

-This trigger looks like a link with the `ChevronDownXS` icon.
+This trigger looks like a link with the `ChevronDownM` icon.

 ```js
 import { LinkTrigger } from '@semcore/ui/base-trigger';